davidvonthenen/genai-agent-workshop/README.md

 ![DigitalOcean Title](./images/genai-platform-title.jpg)

 Welcome to the **DigitalOcean GenAI Platform Workshop** repository!
-This repo contains all the materials you’ll need to explore and build AI-powered applications using DigitalOcean's GenAI Platform.
-From hands-on examples to reference guides, you’ll find everything to kickstart your journey into creating and deploying AI agents with ease.
+This repo contains all the materials you'll need to explore and build AI-powered applications using DigitalOcean's GenAI Platform.
+From hands-on examples to reference guides, you'll find everything to kickstart your journey into creating and deploying AI agents with ease.

 ## Workshop Outline